awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-transfer-connector-as2config.md

 # AWS::Transfer::Connector As2Config<a name="aws-properties-transfer-connector-as2config"></a>

-A structure that contains the parameters for a connector object\.
+A structure that contains the parameters for an AS2 connector object\.

 ## Syntax<a name="aws-properties-transfer-connector-as2config-syntax"></a>